TheJelmega/prog-lang/design/README.md

 The `use` root can be omitted for any value relative to the current module, including at most 1 level up using the `super` keyword.

 Use declarations support a number of convenient shortcuts:
-- Simultaneously bind a list of paths with a common prefix, using a braced represetnation, i.e. `:.a.b.{c, d.e, f.g.h}`
+- Simultaneously bind a list of paths with a common prefix, using a braced representation, i.e. `:.a.b.{c, d.e, f.g.h}`
 - Simultaneously bind a list of paths with a common prefix, and their parent module, e.g. `:.a.b.{self, c, d.e}`
 - Rebind a module or item to a local name, e.g. `:.a.b.c as d`
 - Bind all paths with a common prefix, e.g. `:.a.b.*`